TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 # 00 -- Ready Player One

 Like we said in [the introduction](../README.md), _learning a technical skill from watching videos and answering questions is very difficult_.
 The initial inertia of new [Skill Acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition), however, is only overcome through _repeated exposure_.
-To that end, many of these pre-class activities are _exercises_ and are best applied in a regimen: spend an hour or more a day getting as far through each of them as you can, starting over from the beginning each time until you can fly through to a certain point.
+To that end, many of these pre-class activities are **Exercises** and are best applied in a regimen: _spend an hour or more a day getting as far through each of them as you can._

+The real magic happens when _you start over from the beginning each time_ and watch your progress extend on each pass. _There's a lot of work in here_, and some of you have less time than others.
+Take as much time as you can afford.

+_**Resist the temptation to perfect just one thing!**_

+That's not really what the class is like, and you'll cheat yourself in the end.
+Spend as much time as you can with _everything on the list_.

 _**Important!** If you're new to Mac, not a typist, or just always wondered what the internet was made of, [start with "Back to Basics" in the wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/Back-to-Basics)._